home-assistant/home-assistant.io/source/_integrations/totalconnect.markdown

 ha_domain: totalconnect
 ---

-The `totalconnect` integration provides connectivity with the Honeywell TotalConnect alarm systems used by many alarm companies.
+The `totalconnect` integration provides connectivity with TotalConnect alarm systems used by many alarm companies.

 ## Configuration